harrisonlab/rootstock_AlleleSeq/README.md

 MergeBowtie.py (set mappers to False as not looking for indels ~ this can probably be configured in PIPELINE.mk) SnpCounts.py (set pat_1000G and mat_1000G to None for mappers and added line 48 chrm=chrm.replace("chr","") )

+Updated allelseq pipeline to use Bowtie2 and accept paired-end read data. filter_input was modified as attached.

 ##QTL filtering